sphanit/cohan_multiverse_virtual_labs/README.md

 You can use this framework in two ways: on the cloud or locally.

-## Run Multiverse Docker on the Cloud using BinderHub
+## Run CoHAN-Multiverse Docker on the Cloud using BinderHub

 - [Link to the BinderHub](https://binder.intel4coro.de/v2/gh/sphanit/cohan_multiverse_virtual_labs/HEAD)

-## Run Multiverse Docker locally
+## Run CoHAN-Multiverse Docker locally

 ### Prerequisites